braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs/catalog.md

 You can create a catalog using the [Create Catalogs]({{site.baseurl}}/api/endpoints/catalogs/catalog_management/synchronous/post_create_catalog/) endpoint.

-As you build more catalogs, you can also use the [List Catalogs]({{site.baseurl}}/api/endpoints/catalogs/catalog_management/synchronous/get_list_catalogs/) endpoint to return a list of the catalogs in an app group.
+As you build more catalogs, you can also use the [List Catalogs]({{site.baseurl}}/api/endpoints/catalogs/catalog_management/synchronous/get_list_catalogs/) endpoint to return a list of the catalogs in an workspace.

 ### Managing catalog items